DragnaCarta/Curse-of-Strahd-Reloaded/Campaign/NPCs/monsters/strahds_brides.md

 Escher will NOT fight the party unless directly attacked.

 ### Campaign Arc
-If Doru was cured (Month 1, Week 2): Escher may reach out via raven late in Act III or IV.
+If Doru was cured (Module 1, Session 2): Escher may reach out via raven late in Act III or IV.
 He has complicated feelings about Doru's survival.
 The party can choose to help him seek redemption — or not.

 ---